feijoa-dev/use-feature/README.md

 - [Overrides](#overrides)

 ## What is use-feature?
-A comprehensive React feature flag library providing reusable components and hooks along with easy override features so internal, non-technical users can toggle them off with ease without effecting anybody else.
+A comprehensive React feature flag library providing reusable components and hooks along with easy override features so anybody (including non-technical users) can toggle them off with ease without effecting anybody else.

 ## Problem